 The Voice Over Internet Protocol (VoIP) communications platform unites essential elements of Centrex and on-premise IP-PBX systems into a coherent, integrated telephony configuration.
-VoIP provides users the same basic calling features – unlimited local/long-distance calls, unified messaging, call waiting/forwarding/ID/transfer, and dial-by-name, among many other basic call functions.
+VoIP provides users basic calling features such as – unlimited local/long-distance calls, unified messaging, call waiting/forwarding/ID/transfer, and dial-by-name, among many other basic call functions.
 With hosted PBX, the service provider owns and administers the technology required for system operation, minimizing the substantial capital outlays needed to implement and maintain alternatives like Centrex or on-premise IP-PBX systems.

 The Secure SIP Aware Firewall Protects VoIP Traffic

 The extensible and open quality of Session Initiation Protocol (SIP) has enhanced its value and use as a call-control protocol for VoIP networks.
 SIP-generated, interactive VoIP-user sessions expand the network’s audio/chat/voice capabilities.
 Application of a SIP aware firewall enables safe transmission of messages and data over Transport Layer Security (TLS)-encrypted channels.

 - connecting enterprise communications’ systems to the outside world, while

-- establishing real-time VoIP, SIP-protected messaging and data-exchange.
+- establishing real-time VoIP, SIP-protected messaging and data exchange.

 Like VoIP, SIP also generates

 However, these features depend on IP-based protocols opened to a wide area network (WAN) that is not always secure.
-The SIP aware firewall generates a flexible and reliable network safeguard.
+The SIP-aware firewall generates a flexible and reliable network safeguard.

 SIP Application Level Gateway (ALG) and VoIP Gateway’s Proxy Architecture

-In contrast, a proxy-based SIP aware firewall generates a more comprehensive solution to the NAT-traversal issues presented by the enterprise firewall.
-A proxy briefly stops packet transmission, allowing inspection of each signaling-packet on an individual basis, prior to rewriting header information; only then are packets delivered to the appropriate and designated endpoints.
+In contrast, a proxy-based SIP-aware firewall generates a more comprehensive solution to the NAT-traversal issues presented by the enterprise firewall.
+A proxy briefly stops packet transmission, allowing inspection of each signaling packet on an individual basis, prior to rewriting header information; only then are packets delivered to the appropriate and designated endpoints.
 The result is flexible, controlled implementation of SIP-based enterprise communications.
 In this way the SIP proxy can offer benefits not available with the ALG architecture.

 Modern VoIP Gateways also may have more advanced features such as application steering, real-time failover and broadband bonding, whereby 2 or more WAN resources are orchestrated for optimizing MOS (Mean Opinion Score) for the calls as well as optimizing call capacity.